Animatron/player/doc/API.md

 ##### 2. From Source #####

-If you need more customization or to control the flow, or if you want to _import_ some custom scene in custom format (i.e. JSON), or if you plan to _build_ a scene on your own, you may want the second option: to include player from the sourse.
+If you'd like to _customize_ things a bit more, or to have more control over the flow, or if you want to _import_ some custom scene in custom format (i.e. JSON), or if you plan to _build_ a scene on your own, you may want the second option: to include a player from the sourse.

 ###### 2a. ######

-To do so, either clone [the repository](https://github.com/Animatron/player) or just download the  [`player.js`](https://raw.github.com/Animatron/player/master/player.js) and [`matrix.js`](https://raw.github.com/Animatron/player/master/vendor/matrix.js) (the last one is a super-tiny [proxy for transformation matrix](http://simonsarris.com/blog/471-a-transformation-class-for-canvas-to-keep-track-of-the-transformation-matrix), thanks to [Simon Sarris](http://simonsarris.com/)) files in raw format.
+To do so, either clone [the repository](https://github.com/Animatron/player) or just download the  [`player.js`](https://raw.github.com/Animatron/player/master/player.js) and [`matrix.js`](https://raw.github.com/Animatron/player/master/vendor/matrix.js) <sub>(the last one is a super-tiny [proxy for transformation matrix](http://simonsarris.com/blog/471-a-transformation-class-for-canvas-to-keep-track-of-the-transformation-matrix)</sub>, thanks to [Simon Sarris](http://simonsarris.com/)) files in raw format.
 Now, include them in your HTML file:

     <!DOCTYPE html>
     <html>